rocketacademy/sarah-classic/in-class-exercises/day-8-arrays-and-loops.md

 _Please read all instructions before getting started._

-1. When the Basics Starter Code app loads, the user can input 1 adjective at a time to store in the app.
+1. When the Fundamentals Starter Code app loads, the user can input 1 adjective at a time to store in the app.
 Store the user-inputted adjectives in a global array variable.
 2. When the user inputs the word "create" the app completes the Mad Lib with a random word from the user-inputted adjectives array and outputs the completed Mad Lib in the grey box.

 #### Random Elements from an Array